spavlinek/spavlinek.github.io/index.markdown

               </a>
               <span class="period">Jan 2024 - Dec 2024</span>
             </div>
-            <p>Lead recitations for 30 students in Fundamentals of Programming.
-Hosted office hours and tutoring sessions, helping students understand core programming concepts and debugging techniques.</p>
+            <p>Mentored students from first-time coders to confident developers—one student credited the experience with landing an AI startup internship and switching their major to CS.
+Lead recitations for 30 students and hosted office hours and tutoring sessions, helping students understand core programming concepts and debugging techniques.</p>
             <div class="experience-tags">
               <span class="tag">Python</span>
             </div>